ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Reactive Extensions

-Reactive Extensions (ReactiveX) is a family of multi-platform frameworks for handling synchronous or asynchronous events streams, originally created by Erik Meijer at Microsoft.
+Reactive Extensions (ReactiveX) is a family of multi-platform frameworks for handling synchronous or asynchronous events streams originally created by Erik Meijer at Microsoft.

 <sub>The implementation of Reactive Extensions for Java is the Netflix RxJava framework.</sub>

 In simplified terms, Reactive Extensions can be thought of as a combination of the Observer and Iterator patterns and functional programming.
-From the Observer pattern they took the ability of the consumer to subscribe to producer events.
-From the Iterator pattern they took the ability to handle event streams of three types (data, error, completion).
-From functional programming they took the ability to handle event streams with chained methods (transform, filter, combine, etc.).
+From the Observer pattern, they took the ability of the consumer to subscribe to producer events.
+From the Iterator pattern, they took the ability to handle event streams of three types (data, error, completion).
+From functional programming, they took the ability to handle event streams with chained methods (transform, filter, combine, etc.).

 ![Reactive Extensions](/images/Reactive_Extensions.png)

-Just as the Iterator pattern has synchronous _pull_ operations to handle data, errors, and completion, Reactive Extensions has methods to perform similar asynchronous _push_ operations.
+Just as the Iterator pattern has synchronous _pull_ operations to handle data, errors, and completion, Reactive Extensions have methods to perform similar asynchronous _push_ operations.

 <table>